debops/debops/docs/pki-realms.rst

 After certificates are copied from the Ansible Controller, the :program:`pki-realm` script is executed again for each PKI realm configured on a given host.
-It checks which authority directories have signed and valid certificates, picks the first viable one according to :envvar:`pki_authority_preference` and activates them.
+It checks which authority directories have valid certificates, picks the first viable one according to :envvar:`pki_authority_preference` and activates them.